elastic/apm-agent-java/apm-agent-plugins/apm-spring-webflux/README.md

 - The embedded server (netty or tomcat) can be set at startup
 - Endpoints definition with two variants: annotated and functional routes
 - Provides a client API to call itself, which relies on Webflux client
+- Provides a CLI client to execute a set of sample requests

 ### Build and run